Ekerot/scraperExamination/README.md

 $ nodemon server.js 4000
 ```

-To run the application properlly urs this url:s
+To run the application properlly use this url:s

 ```
 http://vhost3.lnu.se:20080/weekend